 This module will explore key concepts regarding crime and punishment.
-This includes how they are understood and represented in society and what impact different understandings of crime can have.,
+This includes how they are understood and represented in society and the impact of different understandings of crime.

-The aim of this Module is to provide the student with :an introduction to key ideas and explanations about crime and punishment; an understanding of how crime and deviance are measured and understood; a consideration of who is defined as criminal and who is not; and finally both the meaning and use of punishment in society.
+The aim of this Module is to provide the student with :an introduction to key ideas and explanations about crime and punishment; an understanding of how crime and deviance are measured and understood; a consideration of who is defined as criminal and who is not; and the representations and use of punishment in society.

 By the end of this module the student should be able to:

-1. Outline definitions of crime, deviance and punishment through flexible collaboration with other students in examining key concepts and perspectives from a range of disciplines.
+1. Outline definitions of crime, deviance and punishment through flexible collaboration and visual representations of key concepts and perspectives in historical context.

 2. Assess the extent of crime and the validity and reliability of official statistics and representations of crime through the creative use of IT skills to source information.